 Synexus has enacted internal policies, procedures and training programs designed to support compliance with these laws and this Policy.
 Our policies, procedures and training programs are reviewed on a regular basis, and overseen by a team of privacy professionals with senior executive oversight.

 What Types of Personal Information Does Synexus Handle and for What Purposes?

 Clinical and Medical Information

 As a global site management organization, Synexus provides investigational sites for clinical trials conducted by our clients.
 As such, we collect, host and analyze significant quantities of health data and bio-medical samples relating to study subjects.
-In terms established by the Directive and the Regulation, Synexus considers itself as co-Controller with sponsor/client in determining how and why clinical and medical data are processed in its capacity as a site management organization.
+In terms established by the Regulation, Synexus considers itself as co-Controller with sponsor/client in determining how and why clinical and medical data are processed in its capacity as a site management organization.

 To enhance privacy, consistent with GCP, subjects’ names and other direct identifiers are not attached to records or samples utilized by Synexus’s clients for research purposes.

 We also collect and maintain personal contact information, details regarding health and medical conditions, and areas of interest in medical research from individuals who have expressed to us an interest in taking part in clinical trials, so that we are able to match them with a suitable clinical trial as they may arise.
 We use this information to recruit individuals for clinical trials and to run general statistical analysis in support of patient recruitment.